justkidding-config/website/static/docs/quick-start.md

 looks just like a Javascript object.
 It seems a natural fit, then, to write Javascript code that outputs such configuration files.
-This allows using a real programming language to keep things [DRY][dry], abstract complexity away and explore different ways to build configuration objects.
+This allows using a real programming language to keep things [DRY][dry], abstract complexity away and explore different ways of building configuration files.

 This quick start tutorial should get you up and running in 5 minutes!